Restrictions During Bankruptcy

 Income Restrictions During Bankruptcy

-Income restrictions during bankruptcy apply if your after-tax income exceeds a certain amount.
-If so you will have to pay contributions from your income to your Trustee.
-If you are a low-income earner you will not have to pay contributions, however you may make voluntary payments to your Trustee.
-At the start of your bankruptcy your Trustee will calculate if you are required to pay any income contributions during the first year of bankruptcy, this process will be repeated at the start of each subsequent year.
+At the start of your bankruptcy, your Trustee will calculate if you are required to pay any income contributions during the first year of bankruptcy, this process will be repeated at the start of each subsequent year.
+You can check the Income Thresholds on our Bankruptcy Limits Page.